realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 There is a second Issue with that layout: When the fronius is providing battery power during night, ESS will not discharge it's own battery, because it thinks there is enough PV-Power available.

-I've made a second script that corrects the readings for the hybrid inverter (disable the original victron implementation) and shows the battery as a AC-connected generator instead.
+I've made a second script that corrects the readings for the hybrid inverter (disable the original victron implementation) by injecting another regular PV-Inverter and a generater on the AC-side that mimics the battery-feed-in rather than showing it as PV-Output.
 See here: ⚠️TODO⚠️

 (The script to split up the hibrid inverter into regular PV-Inverter plus generator can be used without this phase manipulation script)